rancher/rancher.github.io/rancher/v1.2/zh/configuration/accounts/index.md

 ### What are Accounts?

-Accounts are the users who have access to Rancher.
+Every user who has access to Rancher has an account in Rancher.
+For local authentication setups, you create accounts for users, where as for other authentication providers, an account is created for the user when they have logged into Rancher.

-### Active Directory/GitHub/OpenLDAP Authentication
+#### Active Directory/GitHub/OpenLDAP Authentication

 When [Active Directory]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#active-directory), [Azure AD]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#azure-ad), [GitHub]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#github), or [OpenLDAP]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#openldap) authentication is enabled, the **Accounts** tab displays the list of users who have logged in and authenticated against Rancher.
 In order to log in, they must be either given the privilege to have the [site access]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#site-access) or added to an [environment]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/).

-### Local Authentication
+#### Local Authentication

 When [local authentication is enabled]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/access-control/#local-authentication), accounts can be added to Rancher in the **Accounts** tab.
 Click the **Add Account** button to add accounts into the Rancher database.
 When creating accounts, the account type can be specified as an admin or user.